 We will stay in this hotel the entire Berlin leg.
 Students are encouraged to understand its location as we travel about the city to become capable of small-group travel.
-It is conveniently positioned near the Berlin Ostbahnhof Station, a major train station in the heart of Berlin.
-Breakfasts will be served daily.
+It is conveniently positioned near the Berlin Zoologischer Garten Station, a major train station on the west side of Berlin.
+Breakfasts will be served here daily.